a11y-reviews/a11y.reviews/index.md

 ### Survey Monkey

 Took a [Smashing Magazine survey](https://www.surveymonkey.co.uk/r/survey-smashing-team) using JAWS with Internet Explorer 11.
-No insight into how the form was set up and/or if special care was taken.
+It appears no special work needs to be done when setting up a form.

+#### References

+* Confirmed [no special adjustments made](https://twitter.com/indysigner/status/1087760016323563520) for the form to work with JAWS/IE11.
+* Users had raised issues with TypeForm, [no issues raised since moving to SurveyMonkey](https://twitter.com/indysigner/status/1087763172436701186) in response.

 #### Suggestion

-A SurveyMonkey form can be accessible to a JAWS / Internet Explorer 11 user.
+A SurveyMonkey form is accessible to a JAWS / Internet Explorer 11 user.
+If you are using other SR/browser combinations, please let us know.

 ### Typeform